+9.3.
 RDE tests to be performed

-The RDE tests to be performed shall be defined by the Contracting Party.
-It is recommended to build families based on engine and after-treatment system characteristics and select representative vehicles to be tested.

 The RDE performance shall be demonstrated by testing vehicles on the road (or on the track), operated over their normal driving patterns, conditions and payloads.
+RDE tests shall be conducted on paved roads (e.g. off-road operation is not permitted).

+9.4.
 Other trip requirements